SIT223-Group-3-C/Project-B/README.md

 # Project-B
-Files related to completion of project b
+Files related to completion of project b, only to be shared with members of Group 3 C of SIT223